“A wall bracket is a wall bracket”.

 I`ve no idea what she means, could it be I suffer from RJS (Repetitive Joke Syndrome) ?

-If you think that others may also find the site of interest, you can help increase the number of visitors to it.
-How ?
+If you think that others may also find the site of interest, please help to increase the number of visitors to it, metion us on as many forums and other forms of social meia as possible !

 Alternatively, most people find this site from search engines, and the higher a site is ranked on those search engines the more people click on to it.
 Now the single most important factor affecting a sites ranking is the number of links onto it, and that`s where you can help, a lot.
 We`d be grateful for any link onto this website from any other website, e.g. your own website, or a Forum, or a Blog (not that I really know what one of those is.....) or whatever.